The 4 BEST Day Trips from Tokyo

 • Great Buddha Statue (Daibutsu) – This is the #1 must-see in Kamakura.
 It makes for a very quick stop, too, as the statue is the only thing to really see.

-• Daibutsu Hiking Course – You can also do the 2.2 kilometer Daibutsu Hiking Course.
+• Daibutsu Hiking Course – You can also do the 2.2-kilometer Daibutsu Hiking Course.
 It’s a hiking trail that leads from Daibutsu to the temples around Engaku-ji.
-While on the way, visit the Zeniarai Benten cave-shrine to wash your money for good fortune.
+While on the way, visit the Zeniarai Benten cave shrine to wash your money for good fortune.
 I did just half the course from Daibutsu to Zeniarai Benten.
 I would have done the whole course, but this Japanese guy and I couldn’t find how to go the whole way as there were no signs once we got to Zeniarai Benten.
-In some places the trail is steep, but for most of the way it’s easy.
+In some places the trail is steep, but for most of the way, it’s easy.
+Check out this guided tour of the walking course.

 • Enoshima island – A visit to sacred Enoshima Island is harder to do on a day-trip, but it’s possible.
 There’s a shrine, an aquarium, and a botanical garden on the island.

-• Food – Kamakura is on the ocean, so it makes for a great place to try seafood.
+• Food – Kamakura is on the ocean, so it makes for a great place to eat seafood.
 Try the restaurant, Teishoku-ya shamoji (定食屋しゃもじ), near Hase-dera Temple.
 It’s a small restaurant popular with locals.
-It’s got English menus and a super friendly staff who speak pretty good English.
+There’s an English menu and a super friendly staff who spoke pretty good English when I was there.
 They play good music with an awesome sound system.
 I ate there twice and the second time they gave me a free side dish.
 Try the seafood donburi bowls or the mackerel set meal for only ¥1,000.
 It’s not touristy at all!

 • Kamakura’s Temples.
 My favorites were Kencho-ji, Engaku-ji, Tokei-ji, and Hase-dera.
 If you have only time for one, visit Kencho-ji or Engaku-ji.
 Hase-dera is within walking distance of the Big Buddha statue.
 Sugimoto-ji is a small, interesting temple as well; Hokoku-ji with its bamboo forest was a disappointment;